wildminder/ComfyUI-VibeVoice/README.md

     pip install -r requirements.txt
     ```

+3.  **Optional: Install SageAttention**
+    To enable the new `sage` attention mode, you must install the `sageattention` library in your ComfyUI Python environment.
+For Windows users, please refer to this [AI-windows-whl](https://github.com/wildminder/AI-windows-whl) for the required package.

+    > **Note:** This is only required if you intend to use the `sage` attention mode.

 3.  **Start/Restart ComfyUI:**
     Launch ComfyUI.
 The "VibeVoice TTS" node will appear under the `audio/tts` category.
 The first time you use the node, it will automatically download the selected model to your `ComfyUI/models/tts/VibeVoice/` folder.